-A.2.9.17 <t-value-prediction-first-point>
+A.2.9.18 <t-value-prediction-first-point>

-Description: A sample point is close to а surface if it is closer than <t-value-prediction-first-point> times the prediction error.
+Description: A sample point is close to a surface if it is closer than <t-value-prediction-first-point> times the prediction error.
 A close sample point gives a constraint (inequality point) used when conditioning to zone logs.
-See Step 3 on page 66 for more details.
+See Step 3 on page 67 for more details.

-A.2.9.18 <t-value-prediction-second-point>
+A.2.9.19 <t-value-prediction-second-point>

 Description: A close sample point and its associated inequality point might cause the neighboring surface to violate the sample point.
 Therefore, inequality points usually come in pairs.
-See Step 3 on page 66 for more details.
+See Step 3 on page 67 for more details.
 If the sample point is closer to the second surface than <t-value-prediction-second-point> times the prediction error this inequality is also used.
-Argument: Positive real.

-A.2.9.19 <t-value-simulation-first-point>
+A.2.9.20 <t-value-simulation-first-point>

-Description: The same as <t-value-prediction-first-point> but used in simulation mode.
+Description: The same as <t-value-prediction-first-point> but used in stochastic simulation mode.
 A higher default value is chosen since there is a higher risk of ending up on the wrong side when simulating.
-Argument: Positive real.
-Default: 2.0

-A.2.9.20 <t-value-simulation-second-point>
+A.2.9.21 <t-value-simulation-second-point>

-Description: The same as <t-value-prediction-second-point> but used in simulation mode.
-Argument: Positive real.
+Description: The same as <t-value-prediction-second-point> but used in stochastic simulation mode.

-A.2.9.21 <maximum-generalized-eigenvalue-for-inequality-points>
+A.2.9.22 <maximum-generalized-eigenvalue-for-inequality-points>